gjcooper/VAULT/01_articles/englander1980information.md

 # Annotations
 (21/11/2022, 4:56:27 pm)

-[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=172&annotation=KRRTB9Z7)“Parallel examination; this is a strategy resulting in a low variability percentage and two relatively high thoroughness indices.” ([Engländer and Tyszka, 1980, p.
+[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=172&annotation=KRRTB9Z7) “Parallel examination; this is a strategy resulting in a low variability percentage and two relatively high thoroughness indices.” ([Engländer and Tyszka, 1980, p.
 172](zotero://select/library/items/9WXECUG9))

-[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=PIXG2FEM)“Narrowing down; this is a strategy with moderate thoroughness indices of which the index for the chosen alternative is usually the higher one, accompanied by a relatively low variability percentage.
+[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=PIXG2FEM) “Narrowing down; this is a strategy with moderate thoroughness indices of which the index for the chosen alternative is usually the higher one, accompanied by a relatively low variability percentage.
 T” ([Engländer and Tyszka, 1980, p.
 173](zotero://select/library/items/9WXECUG9))

-[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=5ZPKY5KZ)“Confirmation seeking; this is an information seeking pattern resulting in extremely low thoroughness indices, accompanied by low variability percentages.” ([Engländer and Tyszka, 1980, p.
+[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=5ZPKY5KZ) “Confirmation seeking; this is an information seeking pattern resulting in extremely low thoroughness indices, accompanied by low variability percentages.” ([Engländer and Tyszka, 1980, p.
 173](zotero://select/library/items/9WXECUG9))

-[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=NFNBCL4A)“Satisficing; this is a pattern of information seeking characterized by a very high” ([Engländer and Tyszka, 1980, p.
+[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=173&annotation=NFNBCL4A) “Satisficing; this is a pattern of information seeking characterized by a very high” ([Engländer and Tyszka, 1980, p.
 173](zotero://select/library/items/9WXECUG9))

-[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=175&annotation=Y4CFZC4C)“The change of a previous decision, after receipt of complete information, implies that a decision analyst helping the decision maker to formulate the decision problem, is exerting considerable influence on the decision maker’s final decision.” ([Engländer and Tyszka, 1980, p.
+[Go to annotation](zotero://open-pdf/library/items/9PH8MF3J?page=175&annotation=Y4CFZC4C) “The change of a previous decision, after receipt of complete information, implies that a decision analyst helping the decision maker to formulate the decision problem, is exerting considerable influence on the decision maker’s final decision.” ([Engländer and Tyszka, 1980, p.
 175](zotero://select/library/items/9WXECUG9))

 #### Tags